Resources

 A parenting-time order specifies when a child will spend time with each parent.
 A parent is responsible for all routine decisions that affect the child during his or her parenting time.
 The Michigan Child Custody Act states: “Parenting time shall be granted to a parent in a frequency, duration, and type reasonably calculated to promote a strong relationship between the child and the parent granted parenting time.
 If the parents of a child agree on parenting time terms, the court shall order the parenting time terms . . . [unless it is shown] that the parenting time terms are not in the best interests of the child.
 A child has a right to parenting time with a parent unless it is shown on the record by clear and convincing evidence that it would endanger the child’s physical, mental, or emotional health.
 [MCL 722.27a(1)–(3).]”

 Each local FOC office has it’s own county-specific guidelines–you can find the Wexford/Missaukee Friend of the Court Parenting Time Policy here.
-In some situations, issues and disagreements that arise regarding parenting time may be resolved through ADR.
-You should contact your local FOC office to determine what services may be available and whether they are appropriate for the situation.
+In some situations, issues and disagreements that arise regarding parenting time may be resolved through mediation.
+You may contact your local FOC office to determine what services may be available and whether they are appropriate for the situation.

 Enforcement